navcoin/nav-docker/docker-navcoind/README.md

 > docker-compose up

-To run the service entering an interactive shell, run the command below (developer note):
+If the service is up and running you'll see the following:

+> Recreating dockernavcoind_testnet_1 ... done
+> Attaching to dockernavcoind_testnet_1

+Then in another shell tab or window you can run commands an interactive shell mode as follows:

-> docker-compose exec -ti navcoind-testnet /bin/bash
+> docker exec -ti dockernavcoind_testnet_1 /bin/bash

+If that command is successful you should see something like:

+> root@a5by28ef4237:/#

+From here, you can now start entering rpc commands:

+> navcoin-cli -rpcuser=youruser -rpcpassword=yourpass getinfo

 ### Docker-compose.yml
 This file describes the parameters used for running the Docker service.
 From this you can see that: